The Microbiome and Behavior

 Unfortunately, dry dog food diets don’t facilitate a good microbiome, because dog kibble is sterile and mostly carbohydrates.
 The ingredients are cooked 4 times on average, and with each extrusion process, vital nutrients are lost.
 When that happens, dog food manufacturers have to add back in synthetic vitamins and minerals to meet FDA standards.
 The extrusion process also diminishes good gut bugs, which directly effects the health of a dog’s microbiome.
 Dry dog food is ultra-processed, and often it is all a dog eats for his entire life… Without fresh whole foods, the microbiome becomes unhealthy, and behavior is directly effected.

 For my dog behavior clients, the first thing I do is talk about improving the microbiome.
-Whether it’s dry kibble, prepared commercial diets, raw, or a combination, I discuss diet and nutrition as an intregral part of every behavior plan.
+The good news is that you don’t need to stop feeding dry dog food, and I can help you find a diet appropriate for your lifestyle, budget, and personal preference.
+Whether it’s dry kibble, prepared commercial diets, raw, or a combination, I discuss diet and nutrition as an integral part of every behavior plan.
 We also discuss potentially adding certain supplements that can increase good bacteria and decrease inflammation in the gut, and ways in which we can help decrease stress.
 I see the most behavior change when a dog’s microbiome improves and stress decreases, which helps behavior modification tremendously.
 I love watching dogs get healthier and behave better through nutrition!
 It is my passion.